 Business and industry make long-term investments in Gainesville-Hall County because of its stability, skilled workforce, visionary leadership and quality of life.
 We are home to more than 300 manufacturing and processing concerns, and 48 locations of international companies representing 15 countries.
-From 2013 to 2018, 141 new and expanded industry locations generated 5,400 new jobs, retained 500 jobs and invested more than $1 billion in fixed capital.
+Since 2015, over 100 new and expanded businesses have announced 5,500 jobs and $1.2 billion in capital investment.

 Manufacturing remains strong and many allied industries such as automotive suppliers, plastics, consumer goods, food processing and life sciences locate in Gainesville-Hall County to manufacture and distribute products around the world.

 DOING BUSINESS IN GAINESVILLE-HALL COUNTY

 Live, Work, Play…All in a Day

 Gainesville-Hall County is a business hub that leads the region in trade, healthcare, education, industry, retail, recreation and the arts.
 Existing Industry support and recruiting technology businesses and industries is a major focal point of HALLmark 2015-2020, a five year economic development plan.